-My mother blamed herself because she didn't have the

-4 benefit of that analysis.
+My mother blamed herself because she didn't have the benefit of that analysis.

-And, the way the systems work is that they took her boys and they put them in care in British

-Columbia.
-And, again, we know what the statistics are of Aboriginal children placed in care, that they stand a 5 times more chance of dying in care than they do in their impoverished communities, and that our children not just suffer isolation and alienation, but they also suffer abuse and neglect.
-By the time the boys made it home to us, we weren't equipped to deal with the emotional issues that our -- those two young boys had, those two young men, they were in their teenage, and none of the systems really tried to help the families do that.
+And, the way the systems work is that they took her boys and they put them in care in British times more chance of dying in care than they do in their impoverished communities, and that our children not just suffer isolation and alienation, but they also suffer abuse and neglect.
+By the time the boys made it home to us, we weren't equipped to deal with the emotional issues that our